Monarchy of Papua New Guinea: Executive

 The Constitution of Papua New Guinea vests executive authority in the Crown, to be exercised either by the head of state directly as the living embodiment of the Crown or by the governor-general as the monarch's representative.
 Papua New Guinea is a Westminster style parliamentary democracy wherein the power to govern is entrusted by the head of state to a democratically elected government that is in turn collectively responsible to parliament.
 This construct of responsible government has been in place since Papua New Guinea achieved independence in 1975.
 Thus, one of the main duties of the Crown is to appoint a prime minister, who thereafter heads the National Executive Council and advises both the head of state and the governor-general on the exercise of the Crown's executive powers.

 The monarch's and thereby the viceroy's role is primarily symbolic and cultural, acting as a symbol of the legal authority under which all governments and agencies operate.
 As such, it is for the National Executive Council to decide how to use the executive authority, command the Papua New Guinea Defence Force, summon and prorogue parliament and call elections.
-Nevertheless, both the head of state and the governor-general enjoy "the right to be consulted, the right to encourage, and the right to warn" ministers on any aspect of state business.
-In addition, the constitution authorises the head of state to unilaterally use the reserve powers of the Crown in relation to the dismissal of a prime minister, refusing a dissolution of parliament, and removal of a judge in exceptional, constitutional crisis situations.
+Section 86 of the constitution provides that the head of state "shall act only with, and in accordance with, the advice of the National Executive Council, or of some other body or authority prescribed by a Constitutional Law or an Act of the Parliament for a particular purpose".
+As such, unlike many other Commonwealth realms there are no reserve powers that may be unilaterally exercised by the monarch or governor-general.